htoomgt/go-gin-rest-api-tutorial/README.md

 ## Expectations

-- To create a sample CRUD with go using gin framework
+- [x] To create a sample CRUD (Create, Retrieve, Update, Delete) with go using gin framework
-- To test run with MVC pattern for separation of concern
+- [] To test run with MVC (Model-View-Controller) pattern for separation of concern
+- [x] To test separate route file
-- To test no-blocking feature and speed of code
+- [] To test no-blocking feature and speed of code
+- [] To test named query paramter at database query

 ## How to install Gin Web Framework